 Students who major in French for the B.A. at Tulane are eligible to apply for the 5-year combined B.A. and M.A. program in French if they maintain a grade point average of at least 3.0.
 Students may apply to enter this program beginning in the Fall semester of their junior year, and applications will be accepted through the Fall semester of their senior year.

-Students in the combined B.A. and M.A. program will complete the normal undergraduate French major comprising 33 hours (15 hours of core courses and 18 hours of advanced courses).
-In their senior year (4th year), students will take 12 credits in the French department at the 600- or 700- levels.
+Those in the combined B.A. and M.A. program will complete the normal undergraduate French major comprising 33 hours (15 hours of core courses and 18 hours of advanced courses).
+In their senior year (4th year), students will take 12 credits in French (four 6000-level classes or three 6000-level plus one 7000-level seminar).
 These 12 credits will then also be counted towards the 33 hours required for the M.A. in French.
-Candidates for the four-plus-one M.A. degree will be awarded the B.A. degree in French in their fourth year, followed by a fifth year to complete the M.A. degree.

 Bachelor's degree with major in French